 Virtual reality environments can be integrated with a multiple-sided CAVE System or PowerWall.
 Advanced Visualization VR systems include sensory information and even sound when appropriate.
 Sensory information via hand-held objects provides haptic, or tactile information known as force feedback in medical, video gaming and military training applications.
 This haptic feedback allows the user to feel the parts of a model through the sense of touch with vibration, and other sensations.
 In Automotive Design Virtual Reality these hand-held objects are seen by the user as a flashlight, micrometer, oil filter wrench or any other tool.

 HMDs are typically head-mounted goggles with two small displays, one for each eye, to generate depth perception, and a 3D spatial tracking system to track the position and orientation of an immersed user’s head and any hand or object within the software model.
 The computer generated environment is rendered in real time (30+ frames per second).
 Integrating one or more HMD’s into an advanced visualization system provides a more immersive and life-like environment to evaluate data.
+Learn more about the right virtual reality solution for your organization on our frequently asked questions page.

 Applications include but are not limited to: